avenika100/crypto_clustering/README.md

 * Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-    - The first five rows of the scaled DataFrame should appear as follows:

 ## Find the Best Value for k Using the Scaled DataFrame